lfelipecas/ca-in-practice/README.md

 ## Requirements

-The project uses the following Python libraries, which are included in the `requirements.txt` file:
+This project uses **Python 3.9.19**.
+The required Python libraries are included in the `requirements.txt` file:

 - `numpy`
 - `pandas`